 My home country.
 The very things that make the beautiful twin-island Republic of Trinidad and Tobago stand out from amongst its worldly peers are the very things that make it an uncommon and unparalleled travel destination.

-Whether you are a cultural enthusiast, one who gallivants for gastronomical experiences, or a dedicated eco-traveller, you can find your travel niche on one or both of these magnificent isles!
+Whether you are a cultural enthusiast, one who gallivants for gastronomical experiences, or a dedicated eco-traveler, you can find your travel niche on one or both of these magnificent isles!

-As a start though, here are the top 10 things that you should know about Trinidad and Tobago:
+As a start though, here are the top 10 Trinidad and Tobago facts that you should know about:

 You may treat yourself to entire steelpan orchestras during the Carnival season’s Panorama extravaganza or visit smaller pan yards throughout the year as they prepare for the yearly festivities.